voxmedia/revenue-hiring/README.md

+# :moneybag: Who we are
+Revenue Product is a group of product managers, project managers, engineers, designers, and data scientists that works closely with the Revenue organization as well as other PDT teams to build quality, trusted, and innovative solutions that monetize and fund Vox Media’s commitment to quality journalism, allowing for other publishers and brands to do the same across Vox Media’s networks.

 _Want to join us at Vox Media Engineering?
 [We are hiring!](https://www.voxmedia.com/pages/careers-jobs#product-technology-design)_

-# :memo: Who we are
-Revenue Product a group of product managers, project managers, engineers, designers, and data scientists that works closely with the Revenue organization as well as other PDT teams to build quality, trusted, and innovative solutions that monetize and fund Vox Media’s commitment to quality journalism, allowing for other publishers and brands to do the same across Vox Media’s networks.

-## What are the tech stack and key tools used by Revenue Product
+## What are the tech stack and key tools used by Revenue Product?
-**Back End Technologies:**
-Rails (For applications), Python, Node.js + Express **Front End Technologies:**
+* **Back End Technologies:** Rails (For applications), Python, Node.js + Express
-React, Vanilla ES6 JavaScript libraries, HTML, CSS, YAML/JSON **Data/Database/APIs:**
+* **Front End Technologies:** React, Vanilla/ES6 JavaScript, HTML, CSS, YAML/JSON
-MySQL, Postgres, GraphQL, TextRazor, BigQuery, MongoDB **Authentication:**
+* **Data/Database/APIs:** MySQL, Postgres, GraphQL, TextRazor, BigQuery, MongoDB
+* **Authentication:**
 Auth0
-**Storage/Caching: **
-S3 and Fastly (files), GCP (data) **Hosting/Processing/Ops:**
+* **Storage/Caching:** S3 and Fastly (files), GCP (data)
-Heroku, GCP, Resque, Redis, AWS Lambda, Google Cloud Run, Kubernetes, GitHub Actions, Terraform (data) **Other:** Amazon Elastic Video transcoder, Google Ad Manager
+* **Hosting/Processing/Ops:** Heroku, GCP, Resque, Redis, AWS Lambda, Google Cloud Run, Kubernetes, GitHub Actions, Terraform (data)
+* **Other:** Amazon Elastic Video transcoder, Google Ad Manager

 # :memo: How to prepare for your interview: